alexeysp11/delivery-service-csharp/docs/processes/admin/pingservices.md

 - Admin selects "Ping Services" option.
 - The system pings all services to ensure they are running properly.
 - The system displays the results of the ping to the admin.

+## Data

+### Objects

+- Service information model: This model could include properties such as service name, status, and uptime.
+It could also have methods for managing service data.
+- Server status model: This model could include properties such as CPU usage, memory usage, and network traffic.
+It could also have methods for monitoring server status.
+- Error messages model: This model could include properties such as error code, error message, and timestamp.
+It could also have methods for logging errors.